gulien/aws-s3-csv-parser/README.md

 ![SQS](./assets/sqs.png)

-📣 We could also witch from a MySQL database (i.e., AWS RDS) to DynamoDB serverless for saving even more money, but I do believe that SQL > No-SQL for data analysis.
+📣 We could also switch from a MySQL database (i.e., AWS RDS) to DynamoDB serverless for saving even more money, but I do believe that SQL > No-SQL for data analysis.

 ## Development